 A complete application includes the following:

 - An online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: User Experience Design.
-This application is received and processed by ACSSS with the final admissions decision held for approval from the specific capstone certificate coordinator.
+This application is received and processed by ACSSS with the final admissions decision held for approval from the specific capstone certificate coordinator and admissions committee.

-- In the application's academic plan statement field, provide your statement of interest, answering the question: Why are you interested in Mad UX and what do you aim to get out of the program?
+- In the application's academic plan statement field, provide your statement of interest, answering the questions: Why are you interested in the UW–Madison UX program?
+What do you aim to get out of the program?

 2. Have your official transcripts of previous college work sent to: